Mac

 Whether you’re using a Mac or Windows machine, there are several ways to back up your data and computer.

-Today, we will review the Mac backup and restore software options available to you.
-We’ll examine some of the more popular choices and discuss other available choices.
+Today, we will review the available Mac backup and restore software options.
+We’ll examine some of the more popular choices and discuss others.
 One of the best things about choosing Mac backup and restore software is that you don’t have to pay for it.
 The best Mac backup and restore software is free.

 Overview of Backup and Restore Tools